A few of my favorite places to get lost around the world.

 The Pacific Coast is a bit more developed and touristy, although still incredibly gorgeous.
-However, to get truly lost in this country, I would recommend heading over to the Caribbean side, where things are just a little more overgrown, untouched, and serene at times.
+However, to get truly lost in this country, I would recommend heading over to the Caribbean side, where things are just a little more overgrown, untouched, and serene.

-Whether it’s checking out the live music capital of the world based on Sixth Street in downtown, heading to retro South Congress to go back in time and support local boutiques and the numerous amount of food trucks, or venturing to the Congress Avenue Bridge to see the 750,000 bats that live underneath it in the spring and summer, you won’t be disappointed with the versatility of this Southern city.
+Whether it’s checking out the live music capital of the world, based on Sixth Street in downtown, heading to retro South Congress to go back in time and support local boutiques and the numerous amount of food trucks, or venturing to the Congress Avenue Bridge to see the 750,000 bats that live underneath it in the spring and summer, you won’t be disappointed with the versatility of this southern city.

 My favorite place to get lost in Austin is the Zilker Botanical Garden, also known as “the jewel in the heart of Austin”.
 You can spend a whole day exploring the well-planned gardens, learning about the local fauna, and simply taking it all in.

 When I first arrived, my friend, a Melbourne native, told me that the best places in Melbourne are the hidden ones.
-And when you venture outside the city, you find even more adventures to be had of losing your way, my favorites being the Royal Botanic Gardens, and the oasis that is the Carlton Gardens.
+And when you venture outside the city, you find even more adventures to be had of losing your way – my favorites being the Royal Botanic Gardens and the oasis that is the Carlton Gardens.

-At night, going out with the roommates, looking for secret bakeries and the mouthwatering Nutella croissants that follow, trusting Italian locals to lead us to the “best” places to go out.
+At night, going out with the roommates, looking for secret bakeries and the mouthwatering Nutella croissants, and trusting Italian locals to lead us to the “best” places to go out.